 Reflective practice is looking back on practices and asking ourselves, ‘why do we do what we do?’, ‘are our pedagogical practices consistent with the Guiding Principles of the Education and Care National Law?’
 (Section 3, 2012), ‘what is working and what can we improve?, ‘is the child the focus in this process?’

 Reflective practice is both destabilising and liberating.
 It urges us to think deeply about who we are, what we do and how we might go about improving our practices.
-And it is clear to many that reflective practice is the process that keeps us thinking and moving forward from a quality perspective.
+At the Exceeding level (NQS, 2018), practice is informed by critical reflection.

 If so, this inspiring workshop is for you and your colleagues.

 This practical workshop will encourage participants to reflect on these questions:

 - Looking through a social justice lens, does your pedagogy benefit each child, particularly vulnerable children?